History of Sligo: 18th century

 The forces of General Humbert, marched through Sligo county, during the 1798 Rebellion.
 They fought a battle at Collooney, in which the combined Irish and French force was victorious.
 Sligo town did not fall to the rebels, however, as Humbert overestimated the size of the garrison present and failed to march on it.
 The garrison was in fact preparing to abandon it.
-The Sligo Militia fought at Vinegar hill.
+The Sligo Militia fought at the Battle of Vinegar Hill.